Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

     - Data Provider 1: An online learning platform provides data on user engagement, including course completion rates and time spent on each module.
     - Data Provider 2: A corporate HR department provides employee skills assessments and training records.
     - Data Provider 3: A certification body provides data on professional certifications and exams passed by employees.
-- Service provider: A professional aggregartion service integrates the datasets to create a comprehensive skills dataset.
+- Service provider: A professional aggregation service integrates the datasets to create a comprehensive skills dataset.

 Incentive Distribution: